mel-miller/workwithme.guide-myguide/index.md

 - Slack is probably the best way to get ahold of me.
 - If it's urgent and my notifications are snoozed, please feel free to notify anyway.

+## Areas for Development

+### Works in progress
+- Patience and looking at the bigger picture.
+- Feeling more comfortable/confident in communicating what I'm good at.

 ## Ask Me About

 - Music (playing and listening)